 The Government of Guatemala requires different export certificates to issue import permits for U.S. agricultural exports and for clearing customs.
 Guatemala requires a CAFTA-DR certification for products to be granted preferential tariffs.
 Plant and Animal Health Export Certificates issued by the Animal and Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture (USDA) are required based on specific previously agreed protocols and must include specific attestations.
 The Food Safety Inspection Service (FSIS) of USDA will issue export certificates for poultry, meat, and other products, including pasteurized eggs and egg products.
 The Agricultural Marketing Service (AMS) of USDA will issue export certificates for dairy, table eggs and further processed egg products.
 The Federal Grain Inspection Service (FGIS) of the Grain Inspection and Packers Association (GIPSA) will issue grading certificates for grains and products.
 The National Oceanographic and Atmospheric Administration (NOAA) of the Department of Commerce will issue export certificates for seafood and aquaculture products.
 State authorities will issue Certificates of Free Sale for registration and commercialization of processed food products.
-The Food and Drug Administration (FDA) will also issue export certificates that are accepted in Guatemala as Certificates of Free Sale.
+The Food and Drug Administration (FDA) will also issue export certificates that are accepted in Guatemala, such as a) Export Certificate for Foreign Country (issued for products manufactured outside of the United States, not intended for the U.S. domestic market but for foreign markets), and c) Certificate of Free Sales (available only for dietary supplements, medical foods, and foods for special dietary use).